 WP2: Examine the impact of an information campaign on safe migration decision.

 WP3: Investigate how limited capabilities influence the wellbeing and economic contribution of migrants in host countries.

 WP4: Examine the impact of international migration on the capabilities of households at home to improve their welfare.

-The data for his study is collected in Nigeria, Italy and Belgium.
+The data for his study was collected in Nigeria, Italy and Belgium.

 Chinedu is also the founder and principal investigator of Ricosmigration – Rural Information Campaign on Safe Migration.
 Ricosmigration is a grassroots organisation that aims to inform potential migrants in rural areas of West Africa about the dangers of irregular migration and the alternatives to irregular migration.
-Chinedu obtained an International Master of Science in Rural Development (IMRD) in Ghent University in 2017, with sponsorship from the European Commission.
+Chinedu obtained an International MSc in Rural Development (IMRD) at Ghent University in 2017, with sponsorship from the European Commission.